jpswade/jpswade.github.io/_posts/2016-11-16-stackless.md

 Just look around you.

-Let’s take a really rudimental example, a blog.
+Let’s take a really rudimentary example, a blog.
 Let’s say, for arguments sake, it’s a Wordpress blog.

 At some point, in the not too distant past, chances are you have had or used Wordpress.
 The typical stack for Wordpress is LAMP.